agusmakmun/Some-Example-Java/README.md

 # Some-Example-Java
-Some Example Simple Script of Java Programming
+Some Example Simple Script of Java Programming. <br />
 My simple documentation of java for beginner.